< Back

 On Loan from the Unicredit Art Collection.

 Portrait of a Young Man with a Recorder.
+Canvas, 74 x 100.

-The youthful sitter holds a soprano (or descant) recorder and is practising in his room from the music book open on the table in front of him.
-He is dressed as a gentleman and there is no reason to suppose that he was a professional musician.
-Signed on the sheet of music pinned to the wall (but it is no longer thought to show the date 1539 as once suggested).
-According to Colin Slim (Early Music, August 1985), the notes on the sheet form the tenor part of a frottola (O Morte, Holà!) composed around 1524 and attributed to Francesco Patavino.
-The portrait is possibly the 'picture by Giovanni Girolamo Bresciano of a flautist' valued at 1,500 livres in a 1643 inventory of Cardinal Richelieu's Paris residence.
-It is first certainly recorded in the collection of Lord William Archer Amherst, who loaned it to the great exhibition of Italian art held in 1894 at Burlington House.
-It was acquired in 1928 by the Italian dealer Alessandro Contini Bonacossi, and remained with his heirs until 1967, when it was sold to Wildenstein & Co. of New York.
+The painting is possibly the 'picture by Giovanni Girolamo Bresciano of a flautist' valued at 1,500 livres in a 1643 inventory of Cardinal Richelieu's Paris residence.
+It is first certainly recorded in the collection of Lord William Archer Amherst, who loaned it to the 1894 Old Masters Exhibition at Burlington House.
+It was exhibited at Burlington House with an attribution to Giorgione, but recognised as a work of Savoldo in a review by Constance Jocelyn FFoulkes, a British student of Giovanni Morelli.
+The painting was acquired in 1928 by the Italian dealer Alessandro Contini Bonacossi, and remained with his heirs until 1967, when it was sold to Wildenstein & Co. of New York.
 Bought in 1975 by Peter Jay Sharp, a Manhattan hotelier and real estate developer, and auctioned from his estate at Sotheby's, New York, in 1994.
 Acquired by the Banca Popolare di Brescia and placed on loan with the museum.
+Restored in 2024.

 Calvagese della Riviera (near Lake Garda).
 Fondazione Sorlini.

 Rest on the Flight into Egypt.
+Canvas, 79 x 94.

 The Virgin, wearing a veil of silvery blue over a dress of shimmering pinkish red, is seated among classical ruins.
 The elderly Joseph lies resting.
 In the distance, a horseman dressed in red rides by with his dog.
 Possibly one of four canvases on the theme of the Rest on the Flight into Egypt mentioned in the will, dated 30 July 1527, of the Venetian stateman and poet Pietro di Gianruggero Contarini.
 The four paintings were intended for a chapel (no longer extant) being built in the church of Santi Apostoli.
 Another Rest on the Flight into Egypt by Savoldo – rather larger but possibly from the same series – was formerly in the Palazzo Albani at Urbino and is now in a private collection at Milan.
 The Museo d'Arte Sorlini at Calvagese was inaugurated in 2018 to display the collection of the late Brescian entrepreneur Luciano Sorlini.
 It can visited only by prior appointment.